ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 previous field.
 Note that this field can be empty.
 {: spacing="compact"}

-UDP packets are encoded using HTTP Datagrams with the Context ID set to zero.
-When the Context ID is set to zero, the Payload field contains the unmodified payload of a UDP packet (referred to as "data octets" in {{UDP}}).
+UDP packets are encoded using HTTP Datagrams with the Context ID field set to zero.
+When the Context ID field is set to zero, the Payload field contains the unmodified payload of a UDP packet (referred to as data octets in {{UDP}}).

 By virtue of the definition of the UDP header {{UDP}}, it is not possible to encode UDP payloads longer than 65527 bytes.
 Therefore, endpoints MUST NOT send